Amsterdam's Fashion for Good highlights circular fashion progress in new report

 The textiles industry has significant environmental impact from production to disposal.
 To address this, Fashion for Good (FFG) has called for more investment in research, development, and supportive policies to drive technological innovation.

 The report encourages partnerships among stakeholders—brands, government, retailers, consumers, collectors, sorters, recyclers, and financial institutions—to promote circularity.
-As on of Amsterdam’s leading fashion innovation platforms, FFG, stands among other initiatives like United Repair Centre and Lena Clothing Library, working on advancing new technologies and business models to revolutionise the fashion industry.
+As one of Amsterdam’s leading fashion innovation platforms, FFG, stands among other initiatives like United Repair Centre and Lena Clothing Library, working on advancing new technologies and business models to revolutionise the fashion industry.